miurahr/omegat-textra-plugin/README.md

 Please download latest omegat-textra-plugin-x.x.zip file from [releases](https://github.com/miurahr/omegat-textra-plugin/releases) page in this Github repository.
 You can get a plugin file (omegat-textra-plugin-x.x.jar) from downloaded zip distribution.
-The OmegaT plugin should be placed in `$HOME/.omegat/plugins` or `C:\Program Files\OmegaT\plugins` depending on your operating system.
+The OmegaT plugin should be placed in `$HOME/.omegat/plugins` or `C:\Program Files\OmegaT\plugins` depending on your operating systemc.

 ## Configuration